SSWConsulting/SSW.Rules.Content/rules/unplanned-outage-process/rule.md

 ### First Contact

-After you have determined what services have been disrupted it is time to call your SysAdmin team and organise a quick conference call.
+After you have determined what services have been disrupted it is time to call your SysAdmin team and organize a quick conference call.
 This will allow you to have a discussion prior to making any changes/fixes that could cause the outage to become worse.

 **Key Discussion Points:**